TaurVil/VilgalysFogel_Amboseli_admixture/01_genotype-calling/README.md

 ## get tracts to mask per individual
 for samp in `cat 00_refpanel.names`; do grep $samp yes_intersect_50.bed > ./tracts_to_mask/to_remove.$samp.yes_intersect_50.bed; done; echo $samp; done
-## replace empty files with a minimal variant (just excluding the first BP, where no SNPs are called).
+## replace empty files with a minimal bed file (just the first base, where no SNPs are called).
 This makes the files accessible to bedtools/vcftools down the road because they are in the correct format
 for f in `find . -name '*.bed' -size 0`; do echo -e "chr1\t1\t2" > $f; done

 ## get individual vcf files